 Since a young girl, l was always surrounded by creative and talented people.
 My Portuguese grandfather was a potter, and not just an artist who dabbled in it.
 He was a young man, trying to raise his family in the Azores, using his skills and talent in this artform as a way of living and providing for his family.
-Wanting a better life for his loved ones, he then immigrated to Canada, and he started his new life with his family in Kingston.
+Wanting a better life for his loved ones, he then immigrated to Canada, and he started his new life with his family in Kingston, ON.

 I had the privilege of seeing my grandfather revive and explore his passion for pottery years after he immigrated to Canada.
 Watching him turn enormous amounts of clay into wonderous works of traditional Portuguese pottery pieces.
 His work was well known and sought, especially within the Portuguese communities of Toronto, Ottawa, Kingston, and Montreal.
 He was one of the best in his artform, and l am not bragging, but he really was.
 A perfectionist and a master of his artistry.
 He was always creating, if it wasn’t pottery, it was woodworking and there was never a dull moment visiting my grandparents.